 Blue Ridge Parkway

-Yes, it's a road, a parkway, a path through some of the nation's most beautiful scenery and a jumping off point to history.
+Yes, it's a road, a parkway, a path through some of the nation's most beautiful scenery in North Carolina and Virginia plus jumping off point to history.
 And it comes as sort of a shock to most when you state that the Blue Ridge Parkway is the most visited National Park unit (hard to say a site, because it includes a whole bunch of them) virtually every year.
-Photo above courtesy National Park Service.
+Photo above courtesy America's Best History.

 Over 15 million people saunter down the parkway through Virginia and North Carolina to visit the history, to see the changing of fall colors (mid-October is usually the best time to see those colors, but it varies along the route), and to step back into a time when a ride down the road didn't include four or six lanes, or driving at maximum speed so that you could get to your destination sooner.
 On the Blue Ridge Parkway, your destination, many times, is the drive and the road itself.
 Go slow and take in the sights.